aipub/booleano/docs/source/index.rst

 With the fictitious command above, only those HTML documents that meet at least one of the following conditions are included:

-* The owner of the file belongs to the "www-data" group (i.e., is a webmaster).
+* The owner of the file is a member of the group "www-data".
 * The owner of the file is the user that is running the command.

 Again, Booleano could also handle a simpler expression (such as